Introduction

 submit Submit a task

-upload Upload an attachment to a group
+upload Upload an artifact or attachment

 quit Quit the client's interactive mode